 Russian intelligentsia also showed great interest in chess.
-Pushkin loved to play, and in his library had a book by A. Petrov – one of the best Russian chess player of that time – “The game of chess, put in a systematic order”, with dedicatory inscription by the author.
+Pushkin loved to play, and in his library had a book by A. Petrov – one of the best Russian chess players of that time – “The game of chess, put in a systematic order”, with a dedicatory inscription by the author.
 He also subscribed to “Le Palamede”, the world’s first periodical totally devoted to the game of chess, which was published in 1836 in Paris.
-The popularity of chess in Russia was highlighted by English traveller William Cox: “The game of chess was so popular in Russia that, during my stay in Moscow, I could hardly find a place where people were not playing chess”.
+The popularity of chess in Russia was highlighted by English traveler William Cox: “The game of chess was so popular in Russia that, during my stay in Moscow, I could hardly find a place where people were not playing chess”.
 In 19th-century Moscow, chess players usually gathered in cafes and restaurants to play.
 In 1877, the Moscow Chess Circle was founded.
 Twenty years later, in 1896-97, Moscow provided the venue for the World Championship rematch between Wilhelm Steinitz and Emanuel Lasker.

 Mikhail Chigorin played a key role in popularising chess in Russia – he was the best Russian chess player in the late 19th/early 20th centuries.
-He also initiated the publication of the following chess periodicals: “Chess listok”, “Chess vestnik” and “Chess”.
+He also initiated the publication of the following chess periodicals: “Chess listok”, “Chess Vestnik” and “Chess”.
 Chigorin came close to becoming a world champion.
 Wilhelm Steinitz, the world chess champion at that time, accepted Chigorin’s challenge.
-His first match Chigorin lost 6.5:10.5, although three years later there was another rematch, again in Havana, and Chigorin had a great chance to win, although ultimately this did not happen.
+In his first match, Chigorin lost 6.5:10.5, although three years later there was another rematch, again in Havana, and Chigorin had a great chance to win, although ultimately this did not happen.
 Chigorin lost because of a tragic chain of events – in the 23rd game, enjoying a definite winning position, he made a blunder and had to resign.

 In the Soviet era, from 1920, chess was included in the courses for military pre-draft preparation.
 This stipulated the foundation of the Central Chess Club.
-And in autumn 1920, Moscow took the first All-Union Chess Olympiad, as the future world chess champion Aleksandr Alekhin won this tournament.
+And in the autumn of 1920, Moscow took the first All-Union Chess Olympiad, as the future world chess champion Aleksandr Alekhin won this tournament.

 During World War II, chess life in the capital never stopped.
 Even at the very high point of the Battle of Moscow, chess tournaments took place.
-To support the wounded, a group of chess players organised chess “tournaments” in hospitals.
+To support the wounded, a group of chess players organized chess “tournaments” in hospitals.

 In 1956, Moscow provided the venue for the FIDE Congress and Chess Olympiad.
 In the same year, a Central Chess Club of the USSR was opened on Gogolevsky Boulevard, which became home to a number of generations of Moscow chess players.
-The boulevard itself is still the favourite place for Moscow chess players.
+The boulevard itself is still the favorite place for Moscow chess players.
 In good weather, you can see players thinking over their next move there.
 From time to time, the boulevard provides the venue for local tournaments.

 Nowadays, the Central Chess Club provides the location for the Chess Museum.
-Its collection was initially based on the collection of St Petersburg collector Vyacheslav Dombrovsky, and consisted mainly of chess rarities and things related to chess.
+Its collection was initially based on the collection of St Petersburg collector Vyacheslav Dombrovsky and consisted mainly of chess rarities and things related to chess.
 Afterwards, the collection was enlarged by the awards of Soviet and Russian chess players, and gifts – books and trophies.
 Officially, the museum was opened in 1980.

 The museum collection includes more than 4000 items.
 It can be divided into two categories: things related to the history of chess, and trophies won by Soviet and Russian players.